RediSearch/RediSearch/README.md

 cd RediSearch/src
 make all

-# Assuming you have redis server build from the unstable branch:
+# Assuming you have a redis build from the unstable branch:
 /path/to/redis-server --loadmodule ./module.so
 ```